Active vs Passive Investing

 • Passive strategies, by definition, aim to replicate market returns.
 Since the benchmark return is referred to as ‘Beta’, passive strategies are sometimes referred to as beta strategies;

 • As the popularity of passive investing has grown, so has the range of indices published by index providers.
-These now include indexes which focus on a particular theme, such as value or ESG.
+These now include indexes that focus on a particular theme, such as value or ESG.
 Passive strategies which focus on a particular theme are sometimes referred to as ‘smart beta’ as the index focuses on a particular risk factor;

 • Passive strategies are typically lower in cost than active strategies as they don’t require active stock selection.
 However, passive strategies are not ‘cost free’ as they still incur transaction costs as index constituents changes.